 Grid layout using line-based placement

-Starting your exploration of grid with numbered lines is the most logical place to begin because when you use grid layout, you always have numbered lines.
-The lines are numbered for columns and rows, and are indexed from 1.
+.
 Note that grid is indexed according to the writing mode of the document.
-In a left to right language such as English line 1 is on the left-hand side of the grid.
-If you are working in a right-to-left language such as Arabic then line 1 will be the far right of the grid.
-We will learn more about the interaction between writing modes and grids in a later guide.
+In a left to right language, such as English, line 1 is on the left-hand side of the grid.
+If you are working in a right-to-left language, such as Arabic, then line 1 will on the right-hand of the grid.
+We will learn more about the interaction between writing modes and grids in the grids, logical values, and writing modes guide.

 A basic example